Skip to main content

 Citizens' views on privacy and data protection for medical research

 Last Saturday, 33 Portuguese citizens gave up their morning to discuss issues related to the use of personal data for research.
-Their opinions and recommendations will join those of other meetings promoted by theHuman Brain Project in six countries: Austria, Bulgaria, Poland, Portugal, the Netherlands, and Sweden.
+Their opinions and recommendations will join those of other meetings promoted by theHuman Brain Project in six countries: Austria, Bulgaria, Poland, Portugal, the Netherlands and Sweden.

-In recognition of the social, ethical and philosophical impacts of its research, the Human Brain Project has created a specific program that proposes to identify and analyze these issues, with strong public and citizen involvement.
+In recognition of the social, ethical and philosophical impacts of its research, the Human Brain Project has created a specific program that aims to identify and analyze these issues, with strong public and citizen involvement.